MohammedAlghamdi/Arabic-datasets/README.md

 # Arabic-datasets
 This is just to keep track of all available Arabic datasets in AI.
-Please feel free to send me pull requests or email (scmmalg@leeds.ac.uk) to add links.
+Please feel free to send me pull requests or email (alghamdi.m.mohammed@gmail.com) to add links.

 # Audio
 ### [MASC: MASSIVE ARABIC SPEECH CORPUS](https://ieee-dataport.org/open-access/masc-massive-arabic-speech-corpus)